wp-plugins/post-a-pic/readme.txt

 = This is useful for creating bulk post? =

-Yes, of course.
+Yes, it is.
 The main intention to create this plugin to use where user need bulk image posting and creating post.

 == Screenshots ==